jlhora/loopback-next/docs/site/DEVELOPING.md

 pull request is out of date, then just wait until it's rebased and checks are green.
 The bot usually updates pull requests every hour.
 Alternatively, tick the check-box in the pull request description or in "Update Dependencies" issue.

+## Troubleshooting

+If you are using Visual Studio Code, below are some tips to help you debug the tests.
+The monorepo `loopback-next` contains a folder `.vscode` at root level for VS Code related tasks.
+There are two predefined configurations defined in file `.vscode/launch.json`:

+- Run Mocha tests: Debug all tests inside the `/packages` folder.
+- Debug Current Test File: Only debug the tests inside the current open file.

+When start debugging, it will stop at any breakpoint triggered by the tests.